 "They have been bred to do what man wants them to do," the organization told Circa via an email statement.
 "They are people-pleasers.
 Animal aggression and human aggression are two completely separate behavior traits.
 One does not mean the other will exist."

 Animals 24-7 cites the same claim, but doesn't source it.
 The poster is not affiliated with DogsBite, but includes a link to the site on his flyer.
 DogsBite.org describes itself as a "national dog bite victims' group dedicated to reducing serious dog attacks," and said it was unaware of these posters' existence until I emailed them about them.
+The posters also have an ADL, or Anti-Defamation League logo on them, but the ADL says it is not affiliated with the flyers, nor did it authorize the use of its logo.

 The American Society for the Prevention of Cruelty of Animals says that pit bulls are genetically pre-disposed to be more aggressive since they are descendants of the English original bull-baiting dog, but says that the "vast majority of pit bull type dogs in our communities today are the result of random breeding.
 The result of random breeding is a population of dogs with a wide range of behavioral predispositions."